uttori/uttori-utilities/README.md

 Using default SQL tree output, from `SqlWhereParser` for example, iterate over that tree to convert to items to be checked group-by-group (AND, OR), prop-by-prop to filter functions with [Ramda](https://ramdajs.com/).

+## Classifiers - Naive Bayes / Fisher's Discriminant Ratio aka Fisher's Linear Discriminant

+A fork of [spam-filter](https://github.com/zrajnis/spam-filter) by [Zvonimir Rajniš](https://github.com/zrajnis).
+Cleaned up and converted to ES6 with more test coverage and a more readable code flow and some optimizations for more generic use.

 # Namesake

 > ウットリ, うっとり: When you become enraptured by beauty.
 In rapture, in ecstasy, captivated.
 A rapt stare.